-The Office has a broad range of human resource policies that are regularly updated in line with the Office's strategies, guidance provided by external agencies and staff feedback processes.
+The Office has developed a Human Resources Management Manual which contains a broad range of human resource policies that are regularly updated in line with the Office's strategies, guidance provided by external agencies and staff feedback processes.
 They include policies in the key areas of:

+- Employee conduct;

+- Establishment and classification;

+- Filling vacancies and employee movements;

+- Conditions of employment;

+- Leave;

-- Classification, filling positions and employee movements; - Payroll, conditions of employment and leave; - Performance management, training and development; - Employee relations, grievances and discipline; and - Occupational safety and health.
+- Performance management, training and development;

+- Employee relations, grievance resolution and discipline; and

+- Occupational safety and health.